sky21peanuts/get_gradesData_from_nuweb/README.md

-# getGrade
+# get_gradesData_from_nuweb

 ## Support
 Windows, MacOS(Intel, M1).

 This app needs GoogleChrome.
+Supports for Safari, Firefox and Microsoft Edge is not provided.

 ## Installation
 1. Install GoogleChrome (This version needs GoogleChrome)